 In shock, I tried to understand her then, and for the next 30 years, I’d try to change her.
 I’d visit her in Chicago and endure her whisking me through back doors, and later she did the same with my children, admonishing us not to tell anyone that we were hers.
 This theme winds through my book, and informs much of my life.

-But until today I didn’t realize that my forward-looking promise to “March forth” every year, which I have celebrated with family and friends since 1966, was about the need to move forward despite my mother’s rejection—which had occurred a few weeks before that first snowy March 4th.
-In the silence that blessed me that day, my spiritual self, or God, or whomever it is that helps bereft and lost children, had touched my heart and mind, offering me hope that if I marched forth, I would make it.
+I began to realize that my forward-looking promise to “March forth” every year, which I have celebrated since 1966, was about the need to move forward despite my mother’s rejection—which had occurred a few weeks before that first snowy March 4th.
+In the silence that blessed me that day, my spiritual self, or God, or whomever it is that helps bereft and lost children, touched my heart and mind, offering me hope that if I marched forth, I would make it.
 I would find my way.

 I wish you all a Happy March 4th, and may you march forth into healing, into joy, and find your true voice.